 These are the names for our four legions -- the four groups of students each containing members from every Latin class (e.g. the 20 Alces may be comprised of two AP students, four Latin 300/400 students, six Latin 200 students, and eight Latin 100 students.
 Yes, it's similar to the Harry Potter houses.
 Various class assignments encourage these students to work with each other to review material, since explaining an idea to someone else is a great way to review it oneself.
 Each group works together in the spirit competition, to build camaraderie.
 Each group also has its own private forum on the discussion board that only fellow group members can see.
 Participating in your group's discussions and other activities is a good way to get to know other students, and a good way to get a "big picture" sense of the Latin program; the 300s may explain to a 100 why they need to know their current grammar topic, or give them hints about very important vocabulary words to know.

-So far, we have received five 5, eight 4, and one 3 score, so the mean is 4.29.
-The 2014 national mean score for AP Latin was 3.05.
-A 5 on the AP is corresponding to an A in the course and a 4 is corresponding to a B, thus far.
+So far, we have received six 5, eight 4, and one 3 score, so the mean is 4.33.
+A 5 on the AP is corresponding to an A in the course, a 4 is corresponding to a B or C, and a 3 is corresponding to a "not passing" grade thus far.
 More are coming in July!

 Latin classes meet online (via eLecta) for two formal 75-minute class sessions (90-minute for AP).
 Each class has a scheduled meeting time, e.g. from 8:15 to 9:30 a.m. on Tuesdays and Thursdays (Mountain Time).
 If you cannot attend during that time, you may watch a recording of the class at your convenience.
 Recordings are posted by the following morning.
 Students and parents can check grades via the online gradebook, which is updated weekly.
 Students take tests and do other activities on the class page on this site (called our Moodle page) or on Quia page (for tests and quizzes; links are given on their Moodle class pages).